Things A Couple Therapy Book Won’t Tell You

 Books are helpful in marriages as they help in schools and academic pursuits; they provide objective theoretical perspectives based on research and experience.
 Books are usually contextual; understanding and applying them would have to be based on the established context, which is why your choice of books should result from the trusted recommendation of good authority.
 There is a wide range of books available for you and your partner to read individually or together, irrespective of the stage or length of your relationship, and the topics range from conflict resolutions to building the marriage block.
 Here is a list of books that can help your marriage:

-Gottman is reputed for his well-detailed works on marriages and relationships; this book is perhaps the best of his marriage counseling books; it outlines practical principles that deal with factors and behaviors affecting relationships; it also contains questionnaires and exercises for couples to work on together.
+Gottman is reputed for his well-detailed works on marriages and relationships; this book is perhaps one of the best marriage counseling books written by him; it outlines practical principles that deal with factors and behaviors affecting relationships; it also contains questionnaires and exercises for couples to work on together.
 The book is ideal for every couple, irrespective of their relationship stage.

 This is one of the most recognized books on relationships and marriages; the contents have helped tons of relationships over the years, and they are still proven to be relevant today; its stories and practical approaches makes it one of the best marriage counseling books and a guide for helping couples realize their loves languages and how it helps manage their relationships.